-The Chief Executive Officer, Area Instructional Officer, Chief Administrator, Principal, or their designee shall notify the employee of his or her right to request an appeal of the discipline to the Director of Labor Relations, or his designee, and the procedures that will be followed in that appeal.
+The Chief Executive Officer, Area Instructional Officer, Chief Administrator, Principal, or their designee shall notify the employee of his or her right to request an appeal of the discipline to the Director of the Office of Employee Engagement Labor Relations, or his designee, and the procedures that will be followed in that appeal.

-Within five (5) business days of receiving the Chief Executive Officer's, Area Instructional Officer's, Chief Administrator's, Principal's, or their designee's Notice of Disciplinary Action form, the employee or representative must mail, send via facsimile, or hand deliver a written request of appeal to the Director of Labor Relations for suspensions of one (1) to thirty (30) days.
+Within five (5) business days of receiving the Chief Executive Officer's, Area Instructional Officer's, Chief Administrator's, Principal's, or their designee's Notice of Disciplinary Action form, the employee or representative must mail, send via facsimile, or hand deliver a written request of appeal to the Director of the Office of Employee Engagement Labor Relations for suspensions of one (1) to thirty (30) days.

-If a timely appeal of a suspension has been filed, then a review of the suspension will be conducted by the Director of Labor Relations, or his designee.
-No suspension shall be served until the completion of the Director of Labor Relations' review process.
+If a timely appeal of a suspension has been filed, then a review of the suspension will be conducted by the Director of the Office of Employee Engagement Labor

+Relations, or his designee.
+No suspension shall be served until the completion of the Director of the Office of Employee Engagement's Labor Relations review process.
 The review procedures shall include, but may not necessarily be limited to the following: